IRVLUTD/self-supervised-segmentation/README.md

 This is the object segmentation code in the following paper. [arXiv](https://arxiv.org/abs/2302.03793), [Project](https://irvlutd.github.io/SelfSupervisedSegmentation/)

+### Dataset

+The dataset we collected via robot interaction can be downloaded from [here](https://utdallas.app.box.com/s/yipcemru6qsbw0wj1nsdxq1dw5mjbtiq).

 ### License

 The code is released under the MIT License (refer to the LICENSE file for details).